64ink/spring-statemachine-chart-exporter/README.md

   solve, especially for such a tiny project.

   The strategy is to plot states downward and when a node has more than one connection rotate from down, to right, to left, ...
+The downward precedence goes to the state with the longest path.
   It is simple but it works pretty well.
 In any event, the result is a text file which a human can tweak if needed.